ShrootBuck/ShrootBuck/README.md

 # Hi, I'm ShrootBuck

 I work on Machine Learning projects using Tensorflow.
-I'm also learning game development in Unity.

 I do commissions.
 My Discord is below if you're interested in hiring me.
 Below are the languages, tools, and frameworks that I use.